pikepdf/pikepdf/docs/installation.rst

 .. code-block:: bash

-    pkg install python3 py38-lxml py38-pip py38-pybind11 qpdf
+    pkg install python3 py311-lxml py311-pip py311-pybind11 qpdf
     pip install --user pikepdf

-This procedure is known to work on FreeBSD 11.3, 12.0, 12.1-RELEASE and 13.0-CURRENT.
-It has not been tested on other versions.
+This procedure is known to work on FreeBSD 13.4 and 14.1.

 Building from source
 --------------------